samtustadguackr/avyakata-supplementary/appendix/appendix_formal_demonstration.md

 > **Purpose:** Illustrate relational structure, not empirical validation.
 > **Note:** This code is a formal conceptual simulation, visualizing how relational meaning structures in Buddhist cognition can be represented as patterns in information space.
 It does not aim for statistical rigor.

+---

+## 4. Summary of Results

+> 色 and 空 are positioned as the closest vectors → formalization of the relational pattern in “色即是空”.

+> 無得, 無智, 無所得 form a cluster → relational semantic network of the prefix “無 (non-/no-)”.

+> 般若 and 無得 share the same vector direction → relational correspondence of “wisdom is non-attainment”.

+---

+## 5. Interpretation Summary

+> The meaning of language is expressed not as individual substance but as a function of relational distance.

+> “空 (emptiness)” occupies a middle position between “無 (non-)” and “色 (form)” → diagramming relational emptiness.

+> Word2Vec serves as a heuristic visualization reproducing the structure of Buddhist pratītyasamutpāda (dependent origination).

+---

+## 6. Methodological Limitations

+> The corpus is small → no statistical significance.

+> Philosophical insights cannot be reduced to data.

+> Yet valid as a tool for conceptual clarification.

 ```python
 # Appendix A: Conceptual Simulation of Relational Patterns in the Heart Sutra
 # Author: Hajeong Park (2025)